uri-library-data-services/iassist-preview/content/blog/european-data-portal-cessda.md

 including the CESSDA Data Portal which allows easy access to the catalogues of member organisations.
 Other pages provide a central news forum about CESSDA activities, links to official documents, contact details and other relevant information.
-The site\'s content will continue to be developed and will include a members\' section.
+The site's content will continue to be developed and will include a members' section.

-CESSDA also has a new email address: cessda\@cessda.org.
+CESSDA also has a new email address: cessda@cessda.org.

 The CESSDA Data Portal provides a seamless interface to datasets from social science data archives across Europe.
 The data may be located in